RarelyCharlie/rarelycharlie.github.io/_draft/chat11.md

   - 0 You've used these techniques before because anxiety has become part of every exam, and it's still uncertain how tomorrow's will go.
 It's a tough one.
 - 2M You're right, it's still uncertain and I'm still not feeling prepared, but I feel better after telling you about it.
 - 0M I am sorry but I need to go for now.
 Thank you for listening to me.
 - 0I So we're done for now.
+Invite follow-up.
 - 0L That's alright!
 I wish you the best of luck for tomorrow!
 Please do let me know how it went!
+- 0I And encourage the member to submit a review.
-If you can it would also be very helpful for me if you left a review and a comment on how the chat went today so I can know where to improve.
+- 0L If you can it would also be very helpful for me if you left a review and a comment on how the chat went today so I can know where to improve.
 - 2M Thank you.
 I would like that.
 I will share my feedback.
 - 0Q Bring it to a close.
   - 28 Have a good night!